opencog/atomspace/examples/atomspace/README.md

 * `truthvalues.scm`    -- Declaring the truth of a proposition.
 * `values.scm`         -- Using Values and attaching them to Atoms.
 * `stream.scm`         -- Using a stream of time-varying Values.
-* `filter.scm`         -- Filtering sets of atoms with PutLink.
-* `map.scm`            -- Extracting and re-writing with MapLink.
 * `recursive-loop.scm` -- Writing tail-recursive loops.
 * `random-choice.scm`  -- Numerical programming, including loops.
 * `logging.scm`        -- Using the cogutils logger.